Maiths Trin: The expansion of civilization.

 Exceptions and special cases

-Freehold farming is a custom that exist where a group of freemen stake out and set to reclaim a farm abbandoned for more than ten years or entirly new land. such land can’t be forest but anything else is game as long as it not in a nobles reserves, such land is peg as such.
+Freehold farming is a custom that exist where a group of freemen stake out and set to reclaim a farm abbandoned for more than ten years or entirly new land. such land can’t be forest but anything else is game as long as it not in a Royal or Noble’s reserves, such land is peg as such.
 These freehold will have smaller rents generally for generation, some free hold are so far from anything that they will almost always have smaller rents unless they become a village in their own right.
-Freehold farmy are often experence farm labourers and their families attepting to strike out on their own, hoping thier skill will give them success.
+Freehold farm are often experence farm labourers and their families attepting to strike out on their own, hoping thier skill will give them success.
 In much of the settle areas of the kingdom Freeholding is the only way to gain new land contracts.
+Retired and Semi-retired adventurers often start Freeholds, using thier adventuring resources to set up the land, many of these are the most successful Freehold as they don’t suffer from poor start up resources.
+Most nobles support freehold farming because it it expands farm land at little expence to themselves.

 Charter Towns and Cities